sfiera/mactech/displays.rst

 ~~~~~~~~~~~

 The Macintosh II required an external display, and connected to it
-through a DA-15 video port [#iigs]_.
-Aside from the signal and ground
+through a DA-15 video port.
+Aside from the signal and ground pins, three
-pins, three sense pins were used so that the computer would know what
+sense pins were used so that the computer would know what kind of
-kind of display was connected.
-Any or all of them could be grounded,
+display was connected.
+Any or all of them could be grounded, identifying
-identifying 8 possible configurations_.
+8 possible configurations_.

 These configurations are identified by a three bit sense code ``ABC``: